rikutiira/reswap/README.md

  */
 import store from './store'

-//subscribe to store, instantly getting current state and get new states as store is updated store.subscribe({
+//subscribe to store, instantly getting current state as well store.subscribe({
     next: (state) => console.log(state)
 })

-//you can also directly subscribe to a specific reducer (which has no current state)
-//can be useful for reducer specific side-effects store.reducers.todosFromServer.subscribe({
-    next: (value) => console.log('value from server')
-})

-//you can push data to non-observable reducers, useful when working with imperative APIs
+//you can push data to named reducers, useful when working with imperative APIs
-//this is equivalent to dispatch() calls in non-reactive flux implementations store.reducers.todosFromClient([{ id: 1, name: 'Todo from client' }])
+//this is often equivalent to calling dispatch() in flux implementations store.reducers.todosFromClient({ id: 1, name: 'Todo from client' })

-//you can also subscribe to a pushable reducer store.reducers.todosFromClient.subscribe(...)
 ```